 Students are required to complete 2 practica, PSY 6900 & 6910 (Clinical Practicum courses I & II (6 credits).
-The goal of these capstone courses is to provide a framework in which students can integrate theory, research and practice.
+The goal of these capstone courses is to provide a framework in which students can integrate theory and practice.
 As such, these weekly seminars provide an essential forum for discussion and integration of concepts, techniques and professional issues studied in the foundation courses, which help shape, guide and inform supervised clinical field experiences.

 Clinical field experiences provide an opportunity gain practical clinical skills in applying academic training.
 Students will work as clinicians under supervision in approved clinical settings during two semesters.
 Each student is assigned to an on-site licensed mental health supervisor who arranges for and supervises the student's clinical experience.
-The specific clinical work varies somewhat depending on the mission of the agency but may include review of relevant clinical literature, issues in clinical practice, assessment, preparing reports on psycho-diagnostic testing, various intervention methods, learning to take process notes and forming treatment and termination plans.
+The specific clinical work varies somewhat depending on the mission of the agency but may include individual therapy, group therapy, assessment, case conference, documentation and report writing, and individual supervision hours.